-- The Doctor or Equivalent must wait five minutes before beginning a Concussion Assessment during which time they should view the playback of the incident where this facility is available.
-If at this stage they become aware that the player had a Category One symptom the player cannot return to play and must be diagnosed as concussed. - The Concussion Assessment must not take place on the pitch-side but in the medical or dressing room. - 3) SCAT5 must be used as part of the Concussion Assessment as well as clinical judgement.
+The Doctor or Equivalent must wait five minutes before beginning a Concussion Assessment during which time they should view the playback of the incident where this facility is available.
+If at this stage they become aware that the player had a Category One symptom the player cannot return to play and must be diagnosed as concussed.

+- The Concussion Assessment must not take place on the pitch-side but in the medical or dressing room. - 3) SCAT5 must be used as part of the Concussion Assessment, as an aid to clinical judgement.
 However, the assessing Doctor or Equivalent in their match-day clinical assessment may not overrule an adverse SCAT5.
-In addition, Club Doctor or Equivalents may elect to use additional assessment tools such as King Devick as part of their Return to Play protocols. - 4) Where a Doctor or Equivalent is aware or becomes aware that a Player has at least one Category One symptom, the Doctor or Equivalent must diagnose him as being concussed for the purposes of these rules and may NOT use his clinical judgement or the results of SCAT5 (or any other assessment tool) to return the Player to the field. - 5) Where the Player has not had any Category One symptoms and has passed his SCAT5 then the Doctor or Equivalent may use his clinical judgement to determine whether the Player has suffered a concussion.
-In these circumstances where the Doctor or Equivalent using his clinical judgement deems that the player is fit to RTP the Player may do so at

-- 6) Where a Doctor or Equivalent does not know the player they should err on the side of caution when applying clinical judgement. - Each player must only be subject to one Concussion Assessment per game
+In addition, Club Doctor or Equivalents may elect to use additional assessment tools such as King Devick as part of their Return to Play protocols. - 4) Where a Doctor or Equivalent is aware, or becomes aware, that a Player has at least one Category One symptom, the Doctor or Equivalent must diagnose him as being concussed for the purposes of these rules and may NOT use his clinical judgement or the results of SCAT5 (or any other assessment tool) to return the Player to the field.
+Alternative concurrent causes for the displayed signs and symptoms must always be considered as structural brain injuries can mimic concussion in the initial stages. - 5) Where the Player has not had any Category One symptoms and has returned a SCAT5 comparable to pre-season baseline assessment SCAT5 then the Doctor or Equivalent may use their clinical judgement to determine whether the Player has suffered a concussion.
+In these circumstances where the Doctor or Equivalent using his clinical judgement deems that the player is fit to RTP, the Player may do so at the end of the 15-minute concussion assessment, but not earlier than the end of the 15 minutes. - 6) Where a Doctor or Equivalent does not know the player, they should err on the side of caution when applying clinical judgement. - Each player must only be subject to one Concussion Assessment per game (E5.2).

-Failure to comply with this Rule constitutes Misconduct and the Club (and any relevant individual) may be subject to disciplinary action.
+Failure to comply with this Rule constitutes Misconduct, and the Club (and any relevant individual) may be subject to disciplinary action.
 It should be remembered that SCAT5 SUPPORTS the Doctor or Equivalent to make a diagnosis and is not a stand-alone method to diagnose concussion, measure recovery or make decisions about a player's readiness to return to competition after concussion.
 Within SCAT5 it is highlighted that a player may have a concussion even if their SCAT5 is "normal".